 - Once you can handle this duration and intensity, slowly increase one or both (maybe to 15 minutes where the last 5 minutes you are sweating, though not profusely).

 Muscular strengthening is what we think of when we lift weights or do push ups, pull ups and crunches.
 If done properly, increasing your muscular strength will not only help improve your metabolism, make your body feel tighter and slimmer, it will also help protect your joints such as your knees.
-The 2015 Dietary Guidelines state adults should include muscle-strengthening activities that involve all major muscle groups on 2 or more days a week.
+The U.S. Department of Health and Human Services 2nd Physical Activity Guidelines for Americans state adults should do muscle-strengthening activities of moderate or greater intensity that involve all major muscle groups 2 or more days each week.

 The best way to begin a weight lifting regimen is to meet with a certified personal trainer for a personalized routine and to learn proper technique.